Seminar: Leaping the Dragon Gate, Voids of Clay and Behind Beauty – It is all about Chinese Porcelain

 14.05 hrs Break

 14.30 hrs Rose Kerr: video presentation of her publication Voids of Clay.
 The Enduring Beauty of Chinese Ceramics

 15.00 hrs Denise Campbell: Talk on the exhibition Behind Beauty at the Asian Pavilion

-15.45 hrs Book sale and visit the Asian Pavilion
+15.45 hrs Book sale*, drinks, and visit the Asian Pavilion

 This catalogue raisonné celebrates the most important collection of 17th century Chinese porcelain in the world, assembled by the distinguished British diplomat Sir Michael Butler (1927-2013).
 His passion for porcelain is clearly reflected in the over eight hundred pieces he collected and lived with at his home and private museum in Dorset.
 The pots (as Sir Michael called them), many of extreme rarity or exquisite quality, give testimony to the incredible depth of knowledge he acquired over five decades and his outstanding contribution to research and education in this previously neglected field of study.